nullstone-modules/aws-lambda-container-service/README.md

-# aws-lambda-service
+# aws-lambda-container-service
-Nullstone module for AWS to launch a lambda service
+Nullstone module for AWS to launch a lambda service using a docker image